-In addition to our solid operating performance in 2017, our balance sheet continues to demonstrate financial stability.
-We ended the year with cash and cash equivalents of \$21.9 million and only \$10.0 million in borrowings under our \$50.0 million unsecured revolving credit facility.
-These borrowings were used to help fund our plant expansion projects, all of which were substantially complete at December 31, 2017.
+In addition to our solid operating performance in 2018, our balance sheet continues to demonstrate our financial stability.
+We ended the year with cash and cash equivalents of \$27.0 million and \$15.0 million in borrowings under our \$50.0 million unsecured revolving credit facility.
+These borrowings were used to fund working capital needs during this period of strong demand and to fund capital expenditures.